 Research shows that the effects of alcohol abuse can impact your heart, liver, kidneys, pancreas, immune system, and brain.
-Whether it’s increased inflammation or high blood pressure, acute kidney failure or poor digestion, the physical effects are wide-reaching.
+Whether it’s increased inflammation or high blood pressure, acute kidney failure or poor digestion, liver disease, the physical effects are wide-reaching.
 Research has also linked alcohol abuse to several chronic diseases – including mouth, liver, breast, and colon cancer.

 - Studies show that approximately 60% of alcoholics meet the criteria for an alcohol-induced mood disorder.
 There is also a significant relationship between alcoholism and bipolar disorder.